ReidAtcheson/gmres_bandwitdth_optimization/README.md

 # (WIP): gmres_bandwitdth_optimization
-optimizing bandwidth utilization for restarted gmres
+optimizing bandwidth utilization for restarted gmres.

 This will implement a bare-bones restarted gmres.
 I will go through a sequence of optimizations intended to explore how to better